syncfusion-content/xamarin-docs/Xamarin/SfTextInputLayout/States-And-Colors.md

 ## Disabled state

 When text input layout is disabled by setting `IsEnabled` property as `false`.
-Then color of the contianer and other UI elements will also be changed to disabled state and it's color can't be customized.
+Then color of the container and other UI elements will also be changed to disabled state and it's color can't be customized.

 {% tabs %}